BuilderIO/builder/README.md

 ```

 For more advanced usage, like checking for page existence/404 on the server using the Content API, see our detail landing page docs [here](https://builder.io/c/docs/custom-landing-pages) or if using Next.js see our docs for that [here](https://github.com/BuilderIO/builder/tree/master/packages/react/examples/next-js#dynamic-landing-pages)

+Also see a more complext [design system example here](/examples/react-design-system)

 ## Don't use React?